magicicada/simple_network_sim/extractors/README.md

 The scripts in this folder will extract the data from the best datasource we can find in order to have a realist run of the simple network sim model.
 They are not necessarily downloading them from the official SCRCdata resource, although they might be partially doing that.
-The resulting files from the scripts in here can be plugged into the model by coppying them to the appropriate folder inside `sample_input_files`.
+The resulting files from the scripts in here can be plugged into the model by copying them to the appropriate folder inside `sample_input_files`.

 We expect the scripts in here will, at some point, make it into the SCRCdata repo as post-processing scripts.
 However, as the mechanism are not yet in place in SCRCdata or SCRCdataAPI to have these scripts fully integrated, we decided to